• Skip to primary navigation

 Have you seen these?

-A bowl of corn chowder garnished with a scallion.
+A bowl of corn chowder on top of a striped towel.

 A simple hearty and comforting corn chowder that’s warm, filling, and delicious.
 This is a creamy, thick, and flavorful soup topped with crispy bacon bits and chopped scallions.